fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The code in Program.cs demonstrates creating and managing `BankCustomer` and `BankAccount` objects.
-It initializes customer details, creates three `BankCustomer` objects, and prints their information.
+    Top-level statements provide an implicit entry point for the app.
+The code in Program.cs demonstrates how to create and use `BankCustomer` and `BankAccount` objects. the code initializes customer details, creates three `BankCustomer` objects, and prints their information.
 Then, it creates three `BankAccount` objects for these customers, specifying different balances and account types, and prints the account details, including account number, type, balance, interest rate, and customer ID.

 1. Run the app and review the output in the terminal window.

-    You should see the following output:
+    Your app should produce output that's similar to the following example:

     ```plaintext